 - 5% Cash Back: Each quarter, you are able to select two spending categories.
 These can be things like internet streaming, department stores and home utilities.
-The combined spending on the two categories you choose is capped at $2,000 for the 5% reward.
+The combined spending on the two categories you choose is capped at the first $2,000 in purchases for the 5% reward.
 After that, you’ll earn 1% on spending in those categories.

-- 2% Cash Back: In addition to your 5% categories, U.S. Bank also will let you make a quarterly choice on a 2% cash back spending category.
-The options for this will be different from the 5% options and include “everyday” spending categories like gas stations, grocery stores and restaurants.
+- 2% Cash Back: In addition to your 5% categories, U.S. Bank also will give you 2% cash back on one everyday category.
+The options for this will be different from the 5% options and include gas stations/EV charging stations, grocery stores and restaurants.
 There is no spending limit at this reward level.

 - 1% Cash Back: All purchases made outside of the three categories you’ve selected for that particular quarter will qualify for a base 1% cash back reward.

 Here’s a look at a “sample menu” of cash back category choices for a single quarter:

 It’s important to remember that these bonus categories can change from quarter to quarter and that you must opt in each quarter to select your bonus categories.
 If you don’t, all purchases will earn 1% cash back.

 Cash Back Redemption

 Here are a few things you’ll want to note about this card’s redemption protocols: